exercism/research_experiment_1/exercises/csharp-2-a/README.md

-## Introduction

-This is Part 2 of our research into differences in the ways in which people write C#.
-This exercise should take 10-15 minutes for a programmer who is proficient in C#.
-There is no right or wrong way to approach it - just do what feels the most natural to you.
-Feel free to use books, Google or Stack Overflow, just like you would if you were programming normally, but please don't actively look for a solution to the problem as this will negatively affect the research.

 ## Instructions

 Your task is to extend existing code with new functionality.
 The code you'll be working with has a method named `Sentence.WordWithMostVowels`.
 This method takes a sentence and returns the word that has the most vowels (a, e, i, o, u).
 A sentence is defined as a [C# string][docs-string] consisting of one or more words.
 A word consists of one or more upper- or lowercase letters.
 Words are separated from each other by a single space character.